seinesoftware/hamcrest-path/README.md

 Hamcrest-Path is a [hamcrest][] extension library, which provides a suite of hamcrest-style matchers for file/directory existence and permissions.

+Without the hamcrest-path library, testing whether a file is readable would need to be written as:

+        Path path = Paths.get("/path/to/some/file");
+        assertThat(Files.isReadable(path), is(true));

+If the test failed, a non-informative error message would be generated stating an accurate but cryptic message: "Expected: is <`true`>, but: was <`false`>".
+With the hamcrest-path library, the test can be re-written as:

+        Path path = Paths.get("/path/to/some/file");
+        assertThat(path, is(readable()));

+Not only is this more concise, but if the assertion fails, a more informative error message is generated:
+"Expected: is a readable file or directory, but: </path/to/some/file> does not exist."

 Downloads
 ---------
-You can obtain the hamcrest-path binaries from [maven central][], or download them automatically in maven using:
+You can obtain the hamcrest-path binaries from [maven central][], or download them automatically in Maven using:

 	<dependencies>
 	    <dependency>